harneetsahi/wikimedia-bannerProject/README.md

 - **Change banner text:** Modify the banner text using the first input field in the form.

 - **Change font size:** Change the font size of banner text using the input range slider.

+- **Change font family:** Change the font family of banner text using the dropdown menu.

 - **Change background color:** The second form element allows changing the background color.
 It also shows the hex code for the selected color.